-The alternative investment funds (AIF) that will fall under the AIFM Directive are defined as all funds that are not regulated under the UCITS Directive (2009/65/EG) and include hedge funds and private equity, as well as real estate funds, commodity funds, infrastructure funds and other types of institutional funds.
-The AIFM Directive applies to all AIF regardless of where the AIF itself is established, while it only applies to alternative investment fund managers (AIFM) established within the EU.
-There are, however, two proposed de minimis exemptions for AIFM managing funds with combined assets of less than €100 million; and AIFM managing funds that are not leveraged and do not grant investors redemption rights during a five-year period following the date of constitution with asset of less than €500 million.
+The alternative investment funds (AIF) that will fall under the AIFM Directive are defined as all funds that are not regulated under the UCITS Directive (2009/65/EC) and include hedge funds and private equity, as well as real estate funds, commodity funds, infrastructure funds and other types of institutional funds.
+The AIFM Directive applies to all AIF regardless of where an AIF itself is established, while it only applies to alternative investment fund managers (AIFM) established within the EU.

 According to the AIFM Directive, it aims to establish a secure and harmonised EU framework for monitoring and supervising the risks that AIFM pose to their investors, counterparties, other financial market participants and to financial stability while permitting AIFM to provide services and market their funds across the internal market (only, however, to professional investors).
 In practice, the AIFM Directive imposes strict requirements on AIFM operating within the EU.
 For example, all AIFM will be required to obtain authorisation from the competent authority in their home member state to be allowed to operate within the EU.
 Further, the AIFM Directive stipulates certain rules regarding risk management, liquidity, minimum level of capital, fair valuation of assets and also, in relation to the competent authority, far-reaching disclosure obligations.
-From a private equity point of view, the AIFM Directive stipulates certain disclosure requirements to other shareholders and representatives of employees of a portfolio company in which the AIFM has acquired a controlling interest and also annual announcements on investment strategy and fund strategies and objectives including disclosures regarding performance of portfolio companies post-acquisition.
+From a private equity point of view, the AIFM Directive stipulates certain disclosure requirements to other shareholders and representatives of employees of a portfolio company in which the AIFM has acquired a controlling interest, and also annual announcements on investment strategy and fund strategies and objectives including disclosures regarding performance of portfolio companies post-acquisition.

-As stated above, the AIFM Directive has been subject to somewhat harsh criticism.
+The AIFM Directive has been subject to somewhat harsh criticism.
 The Swedish Venture Capital Association (SVCA) has, in its comment on the AIFM Directive, stated that although the private equity and venture capital industry supports regulation in general, the AIFM Directive assumes that all different types of alternative investments shall be subject to the same requirements and that the AIFM Directive with its current wording implies a 'one size fits all' regulation.
-SVCA deems 'one size fits all' approach unfortunate since there are several large differences between the different types of AIF, especially between private equity funds and hedge funds.
-Consequently, and according to SVCA, the AIFM Directive with its current wording may cause severe harm both in relation to the private equity industry and European investors who are being shut out from a large part of the global investment market.
+SVCA deems the 'one size fits all' approach unfortunate since there are several big differences between the different types of AIF, especially between private equity funds and hedge funds.
+The 'one size fits all' regulation may also have disproportionate impact on smaller funds in terms of increased administration and may have negative effects on small and medium-sized enterprises' access to riskwilling capital for expansion.

-In terms of corporate governance for publicly listed companies compared to privately held companies it may be noted that, since 1 July 2005, all Swedish limited liability companies whose shares are traded on regulated markets in Sweden shall apply the Swedish Code of Corporate Governance (the Code), in addition to requirements that stem from the Swedish Companies Act and other stock market regulations.
+In terms of corporate governance for publicly listed companies compared to privately held companies it may be noted that, since 1 July 2005, all Swedish limited liability companies whose shares are traded on regulated markets in Sweden shall apply the Swedish Code of Corporate Governance (the Code) in addition to requirements that stem from the Swedish Companies Act and other stock market regulations.
 At present, these markets are Nasdaq OMX Stockholm and NGM Equity.
 The Code currently applicable consists of the revised Code that came into effect on 1 July 2008, including all instructions that have thereafter been issued by the Swedish Corporate Governance Board.
-However, as from 1 February 2010 a new revised Code will come into effect, which will be applicable in parallel with the Code as from July 2008 in accordance with the transitional provisions issued.
+However, as from 1 February 2010 a new revised Code has come into effect.